Farg245/EnergyLive2022/README.md

 $ npm run installer

-$ run docker-compose build
+$ docker-compose build

 $ docker-compose up

 ## Team Members

-This project was a collaborate effort of a team of 5 members.
+This project was a collaborate effort of a team of 4 members.
 Those members are:

 - Fardelas Ioannis
 - Paralikas Ilias
 - Rizeakou Chrysa
 - Vlontzou Maria Eleftheria